 Worth getting out of bed for

 There's plenty to do on and offsite here, whether you're learning how to whip up cocktails with the mixologists, trying the hotel's olive oil, biking or birding in the grounds or learning how to throw a perfect pot at a ceramics workshop in São Pedro do Corval.
 Be sure to pack your comfiest shoes, because there's a range of walks to cover all areas of interest: say, ethnobotanical treks, archeaological outings, historian-led hikes or star-gazing sessions.
 The sprawling estate runs alongside Lake Alqueva, a 250sq kilometre man-made lake with around 440 verdant islands.
 The hotel has painstakingly identified many of the best walking routes that run alongside it – ask the concierge for one that suits you.
 Just a few kilometres up the road is the Castelo de Monsaraz; you’ll get a panoramic view from the lake-surveying ramparts.
-Boat trips and watersports are also available, and can be arranged with the Smith24 Team; call 24 hours a day.
+Boat trips and watersports are also available, and can be arranged with Smith's travel specialists.
 Die-hard day-trippers will delight in the news that the estate is only 10 kilometres from Spain.
 With this region being so famous for Jabugo ham (black-pig ham), a border-hopping trip for tapas seems in order.
 For something really memorable, book a hot-air balloon ride high over the Alentejo.
 You’ll take off from the estate at dawn, rising over the monte itself, before crossing the lake and the tree-clad fields of the wider estate.
 The balloons can take up to 12 people at once; little Smiths aged six and above can come along for the ride.
 Those with vertigo – or just a thirst for fine drinkables – should take a tasting tour of the hotel's winery (open 9am till 6pm), which holds an impressive 80,000 litres; also onsite is a stable and horse rides can be arranged by day and night.
 And, if you'd like to pick up a new skill, sessions in chi kung and tai chi chuan can be taken in the spa (suitable for kids too).

 Restaurante Sem Fim, which has taken up residence in a historic olive press, is a 10-minute drive.
 The large pressing machines still stand in the middle of the room, making a great centrepiece.
 It’s a very traditional place, with dishes that celebrate the region’s flavours.
 On weekends, the bar and restaurant are abuzz with local chatter, proving this relic of bygone days is still a vital part of the community.
 Restaurante Taberna Al~Andaluz is another local option, around five minutes away by car.
 This small, two-room restaurant is owned by José Morgado, a real epicurean and a man ever delighted to share his knowledge of the region’s food and wine.
 Try the lamb stew, which is a specialty here.